rumenvasilev/terraform-provider-fastssm/README.md

 # Terraform Provider: FastSSM

-The FastSSM provider was written to speed-up terraform runs across larger installations/usage, where AWS SSM parameter is employed.
-And so it handles only the lifecycle of AWS SSM parameter (both resource and data-source), but much faster.
-There's a limited set of attributes supported (omitted some of the metadata) in order to reduce the amount of expensive (latency, rate-limit) API calls, sometimes by more than 95%.
-There are no plans to extend it with support for any other AWS resources.
+The FastSSM provider was written to speed-up terraform runs across larger installations where AWS SSM Parameter Store is heavily used.
+It handles the lifecycle of AWS SSM parameters (resource, data-source, and ephemeral resource) with a focus on performance.
+By eliminating unnecessary metadata API calls, it reduces expensive `DescribeParameters` calls by over 90%, drastically improving refresh times.

-The ssm_parameter resource can be used to create a AWS SSM [parameter](docs/resources/parameter.md).

-**THIS PROVIDER IS STILL EXPERIMENTAL AND IN ACTIVE DEVELOPMENT!
-USE AT YOUR OWN RISK!**
+**Production Status:** This provider has been used in production for over a year with tens of thousands of SSM parameters.
+The core SSM parameter handling logic is stable and battle-tested.
+Some advanced authentication features are not yet implemented.

+**Trade-offs:** To achieve performance gains, this provider does not support parameter tags (which require `DescribeParameters` API calls).
+Most provider-level features unrelated to SSM (like `default_tags`, `ignore_tags`, proxy settings, etc.) are also not implemented.

-## Why write a separate provider?
+## Why a separate provider?

-Great question!
-Initial plan was to follow-up with some community ideas in terraform-provider-aws to improve the performance.
-However after reviewing the codebase (that's one of the first terraform proviers ever), I decided it would be much faster and easier to just write just this resource from scratch in a provider envelope, without the difficulty of maintaining full backward compatibility with every feature terraform-provider-aws had.

-Starting fresh allowed the full adoption of the latest terraform-provider-framework, making it a lot simpler and easier to bootstrap a POC.

-My tests so far have proven read operations (the aim of this optimization), with thousands of SSM parameters, have gone down from multiple minutes, down to seconds.
-And thus terraform plan (refresh) and terraform destroy commands have both benefitted greatly.
-The refresh is the most abused operation with existing systems.
+The official `terraform-provider-aws` makes a `DescribeParameters` call for every SSM parameter read, which is heavily rate-limited by AWS.
+With thousands of parameters, this causes terraform operations to fail due to rate limit exhaustion, or take many minutes to complete.

+Starting fresh with the latest terraform-provider-framework allowed focusing solely on performance without backward compatibility constraints.
+Production deployments have seen refresh times drop from tens of minutes to seconds, and rate limit error failures eliminated entirely.

+### What's Not Supported

+For performance reasons, the following features are intentionally not implemented:

+- **Parameter tags** - Requires `DescribeParameters` API call (the bottleneck we're avoiding)
+- **Parameter tier** - AWS automatically upgrades from Standard to Advanced when needed
+- **Custom KMS keys** - Uses AWS-managed default key for SecureString parameters
+- **Provider-level features** - `default_tags`, `ignore_tags`, proxy settings, and other AWS provider features unrelated to SSM

 ## Documentation, questions and discussions